hundredrabbits/thebook/north_pacific_logbook.md

 Strange dreams.
 This wasn't the restful, peaceful sleep I was hoping for.

 ##### 1730
 We are relying on very fragile systems.
 We depend on Devine's ancient Iphone 5 for navigation and for weather, and today it developed this weird bug, which scared me.
 My phone died early on in this trip, I'm not sure why.
 As I was charging it off a rechargeable battery one night, it began vibrating and would not stop.
 Then, I couldn't charge it anymore and the battery went flat.
-I tried cleaning the charging port, but it didn't help.
+I tried cleaning the charging port, buried it in rice too, wondering if it was moisture-related, but nothing helped.
 I think the lightning port needs replacing.
+Adding the phone to the pile of things that we've lost, or broken on this trip.

 We've got an older phone with Navionics and Iridium mail as backup, but I worry, as I hate depending on these flimsy, buggy devices.
 I am angry that we didn't plan this better.
 We talk a lot about over-reliance on tech, yet we keep making mistakes.
 Though in truth, we had 3 working phones when we left, and we did not think it possible that all 3 would fail at the same time.
 Our safety is tied to the working of these devices and it is scary.
 It is dumb and I am angry.